Health and Safety at Work in the United Kingdom

 • Have a written health and safety policy if they employ 5 or more people

-Workers also have duties — you must take reasonable care of your own safety and cooperate with your employer.
+Workers carry duties too — you have to take reasonable care of your own safety, and not actively undermine the controls your employer has put in place.

 When does it apply?

-• This applies to all workers — employees, agency workers, trainees, and even visitors to the workplace.
+• Covers all workers — employees, agency workers, trainees, and (under section 3) visitors and members of the public affected by the work.

-• Employers of all sizes have duties, though the level of formality scales with the size of the business.
+• Every employer has duties, though the formality of the paperwork scales with the size and risk profile of the business.

-• If there's a serious and imminent danger, you have the right to leave the workplace without being penalised.
+• If there's a serious and imminent danger, section 100 of the ERA 1996 gives you the right to leave the workplace without losing pay or facing dismissal — no need to wait for permission.

 What should you NOT do?